 Port Dickson, Malaysia (or PD to locals) is a coastal, resort town in Negeri Sembilan about 90 kilometres from Kuala Lumpur.
-The Port Dickson location close to this inland city and the Kuala Lumpur International Airport, along with its beaches, makes it a popular tourist destination.
+It has some great beaches and, thanks to this and the Port Dickson location close to KL and Kuala Lumpur International Airport. it’s a popular tourist destination.
 It’s also very easy to reach from Singapore.

 Spreading from Port Dickson town in either direction is a lovely coastal area with many beaches, calm seas and plenty of nature to enjoy.